 Buttercup’s Babies prepared a Montessori-friendly home environment for both a preschooler and toddler.

-Montessori ici has a series of posts showing a Montessori-friendly home environment.
+Montessori Setup has lots of resources for creating a Montessori-friendly home

 Montessori-Friendly Home Pinterest Board